mediaexmachina/weblivegraphics/README.md

 Each layer can be visible independently on Program and/or Preview channel.

 A RESTfull API can operate on layers (see [API.md](API.md)).

+### Dynamical Summaries

+Display, on a keyer, a Live Summaries.
+It's drive by REST interface.

+See `config-dev/demo.bash` for REST example.

+We can have multiple Summaries loaded, but only one can be marked "active".
+A Summary contain chapters (a simple String list), only one Chapter can be marked "active".

+Two REST commands sent to client the order of show/hide current active Summary, and two others to display/hide current active Chapter.
+Only show/hide commands can have a real outcome in PGM/CLN/PVW screens, event if active Chapter/Summary is edited or deleted.

 ## Contribution